Community Engaged Scholars

 Major in Advertising

 Bismarck Pacheco joined our Communications Team in the Spring of 2025, bringing his passion for community and a spark of the Nicaraguan spirit.
-Reflecting on his experience, Bismarck shares, “Ever since I stepped into La Casita, I have been enchanted by its mission and the dedication of its members, which made me certain I wanted to be a part of it—not just to connect with fellow Latinos but also to contribute meaningfully to the community through communications.”
+Reflecting on his experience, Bismarck shared, “Ever since I stepped into La Casita, I was enchanted by its mission and the dedication of its members, which made me certain I wanted to be a part of it—not just to connect with fellow Latinos but also to contribute meaningfully to the community through communications.”

 Rowel Jimenez II ’27